 Barb teaching a cake decorating class in kirkland lake

-providing a break and a meal for missionaries on their way to Quebec for transfers--about a nine hour drive for them.
-They are 9 hours from the mission office
+providing a break and a meal for missionaries on their way to Quebec for transfers--about a nine hour drive for them, about 9 hours from the mission office

 finding leaves for primary children and grandkids